DKarandikar/ising-model/README.md

 ## Installation

-The application requires matplotlib and numpy.

 To run on windows, if git is installed:

         git clone https://github.com/DKarandikar/ising-model.git
         cd ising-model
-        python Ising.py
+        pip install .

-Otherwise use the github clone function directly and then just run using python in the download location.
+Otherwise use the github clone function directly and then just pip in the dowload location.

-## Example Usage
+## Testing

+From command line in directory run:

+        nosetests
+or

+        python setup.py test

-Run in terminal and type y to run the faster test procedure.
-Result should be a graph of the form:
+Result should be a matplotlib graph of the form:

 <img src="images/testingexample.png" width="500">

+## Usage

+To use more generally import ising, then use:

+        e_t_graph(n_0, n_max, move_n, T_steps, T_range)

+Where:

+- n_0 is the number of iterations to run to equilibrate
+- n_max is the number of iterations to run per temperate step on top of n_0
+- move_n is the number of times to attempt to flip a spin per step
+- T_steps is the number of discrete temperate points to run for
+- T_range is a tuple (a,b) where a is the initial temperature and b is the final

+Overall, the script should try to flip a spin (n_0 + n_max)* move_n * T_steps times per graph